-Requests for Reasonable Accommodation-may include a modification or exception to the rules, standards and practices for the siting, development and use of housing or housing-related facilities that would eliminate regulatory barriers and provide a person with a disability equal opportunity to housing of their choice.
-A Reasonable Accommodation is simple to apply for (an email submittal is acceptable), has no formal application form, and has zero -and has no cost.
+Fair Housing Acts.
+County staff are available to assist applicants with wording their requests, which may include a modification or exception to the rules, standards and practices for the siting, development and use of housing or housing-related facilities that would eliminate regulatory barriers and provide a person with a disability equal opportunity to housing of their choice.
+A Reasonable Accommodation is simple to apply for (an email submittal is acceptable), has no formal application form, and has zero cost.
 Requests are typically reviewed by the Director or his/her designee and are granted within 24 hours if no additional information is needed.
 Requests submitted for concurrent review with another discretionary land use application are reviewed by the reviewer of that application.
 The criteria used to evaluate the request are consistent with the Acts, as follows:

-- (1) Whether the housing which is the subject of the request will be used by an individual or a group of individuals considered disabled under the Acts, and that the accommodation requested is necessary to make specific housing available to the individual or group of individuals with (a) disability(ies) under the Acts; - (2) Whether there are alternative reasonable accommodations available that would provide an equivalent level of benefit, or if alternative accommodations would be suitable based on the circumstances of this particular case; - (3) Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the eCounty; - (4) Whether the requested reasonable accommodation would be consistent with the general plan land use designation of the property which is the subject of the reasonable accommodation request, and with the general purpose and intent in the applicable zoning district; and

-(5) Whether the requested reasonable accommodation substantially affects the physical attributes of the property.
+- (1) Whether the housing which is the subject of the request will be used by an individual or a group of individuals considered disabled under the Acts, and that the accommodation requested is necessary to make specific housing available to the individual or group of individuals with (a) disability(ies) under the Acts; - (2) Whether there are alternative reasonable accommodations available that would provide an equivalent level of benefit, or if alternative accommodations would be suitable based on the circumstances of this particular case; - (3) Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the County; - (4) Whether the requested reasonable accommodation would be consistent with the general plan land use designation of the property which is the subject of the reasonable accommodation request, and with the general purpose and intent in the applicable zoning district; and - (5) Whether the requested reasonable accommodation substantially affects the physical attributes of the property.